-- brush your teeth too hard, or use a very firm toothbrush
+- brush your teeth too hard or use a very firm toothbrush

-- are infected with the herpes simplex virus
+- have the herpes simplex virus

-Occasionally, mouth sores are the result of, or a reaction to, the following:
+Occasionally, mouth sores are the result of — or a reaction to — the following:

-- just started taking a new medication
+- started taking a new medication

 - started cancer treatment